 Certain officers, directors, and related parties including entities controlled by officers of the Company, engage in business transactions with the Company which were not the result of arms-length negotiations between independent parties.
 Accounts receivable and accounts payable contain \$78,000 and \$215,000, respectively, for the year ended December 31, 2022, relating to these transactions.
-Amounts for the year ended December 31, 2021, were not material.
+Amounts for the years ended December 31, 2023 were not material.

 On October 1, 2008, Giant entered into an Administrative Services Agreement with the Company whereby Giant pays the Company \$250 per month for the Company providing administrative services to Giant; this agreement was terminated in 2021.
-On October 1, 2008, the Company entered into a similar agreement with Giant NRG Co., LP ("NRG") a limited partnership with Chris Mazzini and Michelle Mazzini as limited partners.
+On October 1, 2008, the Company entered into an Administrative Services Agreement with Giant NRG Co., LP ("NRG") a limited partnership with Chris Mazzini and Michelle Mazzini as limited partners.
 Under this agreement NRG pays a monthly fee of \$1,500.00 to the Company in exchange for the Company providing certain administrative services to NRG.
-The Company has entered into a similar arrangement with Peveler Pipeline, LP ("Peveler"), whereby Peveler pays the Company a monthly charge of

-\$250.00 in exchange for the Company providing administrative services to Peveler.
-Chris and Michelle Mazzini are the owners of Peveler Pipeline, LP, a limited partnership which owns a pipeline gathering system servicing wells owned by Giant, another related entity, described elsewhere in this report.
+The Company has entered into a similar arrangement with Peveler Pipeline, LP ("Peveler"), a limited partnership in which Chris and Michelle Mazzini are limited partners, whereby Peveler pays the Company a monthly charge of \$250.00 in exchange for the Company providing administrative services to Peveler.
+Peveler owns a pipeline gathering system servicing wells owned by NRG.
 The Company entered into a similar agreement with M-R Ventures, LLC ("MRV") a limited liability company that operates some wells in Michigan, and that is owned by Chris and Michelle Mazzini.
-Pursuant to this agreement, MRV pays the Company a monthly fee in the amount of \$500.00 for certain administrative services that the Company provides to MRV.
-The Company entered into a similar agreement with Reserve Royalty Company ("Reserve") a sole proprietorship that holds some royalty interests owned by Chris and Michelle Mazzini.
-Pursuant to this agreement, Reserve pays the Company a monthly fee in the amount of \$350.00 for certain administrative services that the this agreement, Reserve pays the Company a monthly fee in the amount of the mount of \$350.00 for certain administrative services that the this agreement, Reserve pays the Company a monthly fee in the amount of \$350.00 for certain administrative services that the Company provides to Reserve.
-See also Footnote 5 to the Financial Statements.
+Pursuant to this agreement, MRV pays the Company a monthly fee in the amount of

+\$500.00 for certain administrative services that the Company provides to MRV.
+The Company entered into a similar agreement with Reserve Royalty Co., LLC ("Reserve") a limited liability company that holds some royalty interests, and that is owned by Chris and Michelle Mazzini.
+Pursuant to this agreement, Reserve pays the Company a monthly fee in the amount of \$350.00 for certain administrative services that the Company provides to Reserve.
+The Company entered into a similar agreement with Prism Acquisitions, LP ("PAL") a limited partnership that holds some non-operated oil and gas interests, and that is owned by Chris and Michelle Mazzini.
+Pursuant to this agreement, PAL pays the Company a monthly fee in the amount of \$200.00 for certain administrative services that the Company provides to PAL See also Footnote 5 to the Financial Statements.